Sarankumar96/learning_Git/README.md

 # learning_Git
-This Repository is about learning Git and Github
+This Repository is about learning Git and Github.
+Author - Saran Kumar